DamienDeepgram/NotebookLlama-Groq-Deepgram/README.md

 Here is step by step thought (pun intended) for the task:

+Powered by Groq:
-- Step 1: Pre-process PDF: Use `Llama-3.2-1B-Instruct` to pre-process the PDF and save it in a `.txt` file.
+- Step 1: Pre-process PDF: Use `Llama-3.2-1b-preview` to pre-process the PDF and save it in a `.txt` file.
-- Step 2: Transcript Writer: Use `Llama-3.1-70B-Instruct` model to write a podcast transcript from the text
+- Step 2: Transcript Writer: Use `Llama-3.1-70b-versatile` model to write a podcast transcript from the text
-- Step 3: Dramatic Re-Writer: Use `Llama-3.1-8B-Instruct` model to make the transcript more dramatic
+- Step 3: Dramatic Re-Writer: Use `Llama-3.1-8B-instant` model to make the transcript more dramatic

+Text to speech step:
 - Step 4: Text-To-Speech Workflow: Use `parler-tts/parler-tts-mini-v1` and `bark/suno` to generate a conversational podcast

 Note 1: In Step 1, we prompt the 1B model to not modify the text or summarize it, strictly clean up extra characters or garbage characters that might get picked due to encoding from PDF.
 Please see the prompt in Notebook 1 for more details.

-Note 2: For Step 2, you can also use `Llama-3.1-8B-Instruct` model, we recommend experimenting and trying if you see any differences.
+Note 2: For Step 2, you can also use `Llama-3.1-8B-instant` model, we recommend experimenting and trying if you see any differences.
 The 70B model was used here because it gave slightly more creative podcast transcripts for the tested examples.

 Note 3: For Step 4, please try to extend the approach with other models.
 These models were chosen based on a sample prompt and worked best, newer models might sound better.
 Please see [Notes](./TTS_Notes.md) for some of the sample tests.

 ### Detailed steps on running the notebook:

-Requirements: GPU server or an API provider for using 70B, 8B and 1B Llama models.
+Requirements: Groq for using 70B, 8B and 1B Llama models.
-For running the 70B model, you will need a GPU with aggregated memory around 140GB to infer in bfloat-16 precision.
+For running the text to speech step, you will need a GPU.

-Note: For our GPU Poor friends, you can also use the 8B and lower models for the entire pipeline.
-There is no strong recommendation.
-The pipeline below is what worked best on first few tests.
-You should try and see what works best for you!

 - Before getting started, please make sure to login using the `huggingface cli` and then launch your jupyter notebook server to make sure you are able to download the Llama models.